Protopolybia exigua: Prioritizing resources

-P. exigua were observed to collect pulp (paper) mainly in the pre-emergence phase, but also in the post-emergence phase.
+Protopolybia exigua were observed to collect pulp (paper) mainly in the pre-emergence phase, but also in the post-emergence phase.
 In both phases, the colony expands and increases its number of nest cells.
 Thus, both phases potentially demand a greater amount of pulp for the building process.
 The importance of pulp decreases as time passes and as the colony ages; correspondingly, prey collection becomes a priority for foraging workers.
 In contrast, resin gathering was observed only in post-emergent wasp colonies.
 However, resin collection may also occur in the early phases of P. exigua colonies.
 It is proposed that P. exigua wasps may require resin when constructing nests and after partial destruction.
 P. exigua tend to gather nectar more frequently in the pupa sub-stage, however continue to collect nectar throughout each phase.
 The wasps seem to hunt prey solely during this sub-stage; however, researchers suggest P. exigua also collect prey in the larva sub-stage.
 This seems likely since the species' offspring demand a large amount of food that is mainly protein-based.